Outreach and Education Model

 - Hosting a dental booth at a community health fair

-- Identifying champions providers in peer groups to increase awareness of oral healthcare challenges in their communities
+- Identifying champions in peer groups to increase awareness of oral healthcare challenges within

 - Conducting outreach to hard-to-reach populations such as migrant farm workers

 - Working with the Women, Infants, and Children and Head Start programs to include a dental education

 Rural oral health programs that focus on outreach and education may partner with Area